“Red Oceans” vs “Blue Oceans”

 Put Your Three Uniques Into Practice

-If your strategy is to compete on price, you will win customers in the short run, but lose as a business in the long term.
+If your strategy is to compete on price, you will win customers in the short run, but fail as a business in the long term.
 Don’t accept undifferentiated positioning!
 Instead differentiate your company by adopting the three steps above.
 Doing so goes to the heart of getting what you want from your business, and builds a business of greater value.

 Schedule a call through navigatethejourney.com to discuss how we have helped clients pursue a strategy of differentiation in the marketplace.